Adding users and user groups for protection

 Add users menu

-The Add protection to all users dialog appears, showing the apps you have connected to your Coro Workspace:
+Coro displays the Add protection to all users dialog, showing the cloud applications you have connected to your Coro Workspace:

 Coro presents a confirmation dialog: